tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 16+:_ When you miss with a ranged weapon attack, reroll it using +10 as your attack bonus (champion: +15; epic: +20).

 **Quirk:** You're quiet.
 Too quiet.
 Say something.

 ---

+#### Bear Arms

+_Recharge 11+, or 11+ after use when in natural surroundings in which bears might live:_ Reroll a missed at-will attack or basic attack and take the result you prefer.

+**Quirk:** Reluctant to remove gloves, making everyday tasks difficult.

+---